Stockradar MEMBER LOGIN

 Achieving outperforming and consistent returns has always been seen as a very difficult objective to achieve.
 The primary aim and undertaking when founding Stockradar was to identify, prove and deliver to the investor an easily followed systematic price-based model that would achieve superior and consistent returns.

-Focusing on the tangibility of price and not the vagaries of matching fundamentals to price has been the key difference.
-Price is what our fortunes are based on and we know prices run to excess at both high and low points of market cycles so rather than consider these prices as fundamentally ‘wrong’, we take advantage of these excesses by profiting from them.
-As a long only emotionally detached process we can take advantage of market excesses near the ‘fearful’ lows by buying and sell into ‘greedy’ upside excesses by selling.
+Focusing on the tangibility of price movement and not the vagaries of matching fundamentals to price has been the key difference.
+Price analysis tells you what’s happening to the price while fundamental analysis tells you what’s happening to the business.
+There is a key distinction.
+Price is what our fortunes are based on and we know prices run to excess at both high and low points of market cycles so rather than consider these prices as perhaps being fundamentally ‘wrong’, we simply take advantage of these oft occurring excesses by riding them profiting from them.
+As a long only, emotionally detached process, we can take advantage more easily of market excesses near the ‘fearful’ low, by buying, and then sell into ‘greedy’ upside excesses, by selling.

 As Warren Buffett says, “Be fearful when others are greedy and greedy when others are fearful”.
 We know this to be an emotionally difficult process to follow but we also know that history tells us it is the right thing to do.
-The 2007 ‘greedy’ market peak and the 2009 ‘fearful’ market low are good examples of this.
-We kick ourselves each time we don’t respond to this easily recognisable occurrence.
+The 2007 ‘greedy’ market peak driven by systemic weakness and the 2009 ‘fearful’ market low are good examples of this.
+Sudden fear driven failures such as the Covid collapse are impossible to read but the opportunity provided by the fall, fell into the laps of our system driven process, triggering many new entries at low levels prior to the monumental recovery which totally surprised us all.
+Swings and roundabouts but the ability to generate profits are the signs of a sound system.
+We kick ourselves each time we don’t respond to these easily recognisable occurrences but emotionally detached systems help you override fear.

 The data shows that the process has performed as expected and maximised the benefit of the major high in October 2007 and that the risk management process negated to a large degree the collapse into the 2009 low.
 This effect continues to perform through the market cycles.

 We needed to further quantify that success.
-There are up and downs in the results as we know, and the data below confirms this, and I definitely don’t shirk from the reality of this, but we shouldn’t be deterred by this as any good portfolio has its ‘bumps and grinds’.
+There are ups and downs in the results as we know, and the data below confirms this, and I definitely don’t shirk from the reality of this, but we shouldn’t be deterred by this as any good portfolio has its ‘bumps and grinds’.
 The three-month period from October to December 2018 shows we must endure those unnerving periods, but we need to have confidence in a process that works.
-Trying to find the right stock picks to get into your portfolio at the right time and generate consistent absolute has always been the hard part but now we have a solution to this problem.
+In reality a 5-year time span is necessary to assess the effectiveness of a strategy.
+Trying to find the right stock picks to get into your portfolio at the right time and generate consistent absolute returns has always been the hard part but now we have a solution to this problem.

 THE STARTING POINT